nnmlss/stylesheet/README.md

 ### Theming API

-To be set by an application to get certain branding/theming capabilities
+To be used and/or set by an application to get certain branding/theming capabilities

 - accent color (and contrasting color?)
 - headerbar colors (bg and fg)